Frequently Asked Questions

 Why should I buy an Endura Flap®?

 It's simple - because your pet deserves the best!
 Since our start in 1976, we have put in countless hours designing, testing, and developing the most insulated pet door flap on the market.
-With durable, highly insulated flaps that remain flexible in -40 Fahrenheit degree weather, can withstand 50 mph winds, and have an unsurpassed 15 year warranty, the Endura Flap® is an obvious choice when it comes to high quality pet doors!
+With durable, highly insulated flaps that remain flexible in -40 Fahrenheit degree weather, can withstand 50 mph winds, and have an unmatched 15-year warranty, the Endura Flap® is an obvious choice when it comes to high-quality pet doors!
 The Endura Flap® was designed with quality, durability, and safety in mind - ensuring that your furry friends are given only the best of the best.

-Learn more about the exceptional design and other capabilities of the Endura Flap® here.
+Learn more about the exceptional design and other capabilities of the Endura Flap®.

 Where are these made and shipped from?

-All Endura Flap® products are manufactured in the USA and shipped from San Luis Obispo, California with the exception of the Pet Door Guys - "In-the-Glass" doors, which are shipped from Washington.
+All Endura Flap® products are manufactured in the USA and shipped from San Luis Obispo, California, except for the Pet Door Guys - "In-the-Glass" doors, which are sent from Washington.

 How to train a cat to use a cat door?